johanronkko/quote-service/README.md

 ### List Quotes

-Do `GET http://localhost:3000/api.v1/quotes/` and expect a response with the following format.
+Do `GET http://localhost:3000/api.v1/quotes/` and expect a response body with the following format.

 ```json
 {